+Knick Knack's production is one of the most noted from Pixar's early days.
 The team all agreed to do something simpler that would not "drive us all crazy," according to producer Ralph Guggeinheim.
 When watching Who Framed Roger Rabbit during the production of Tin Toy, Lasseter became inspired to create a Chuck Jones-type of cartoon.
 Rather than to challenge the limitations of the computer as they had done in the previous shorts, the animators wanted to make a short based on geometric shapes instead, which was a strength of the computer.
 In a discussion with the group, Lasseter brought up famed Warner Bros. and MGM director Tex Avery, noting that his cartoons were wild and exuberant, yet not necessarily very complex.
-Lasseter and his wife collected snow globes and also enjoyed souvenirs from distant places; from those elements, Knick Knackthe only pure comedy among Lasseter's early short films at Pixarbegan to fall into place.

 Knick Knack provides examples of: